intbio-ncl/seq-mdp/README.md

 --outdir :  Directory to store the results in.

 --mat :     Numpy matrix containing the sequence identities from a previous run 'from scratch'.
-            Can be paired with --head as input to rerun the workflow with the same sequences faster.
+            Should be paired with --head as input to rerun the workflow with the same sequences faster.

 --head :    JSON file containing the headings from a previous run 'from scratch'.
-            Can be paired with --mat as input to rerun the workflow with the same sequences faster.
+            Should be paired with --mat as input to rerun the workflow with the same sequences faster.

 --ann :     Table file containing class annotation about the sequences.
 Use to produce diversity assessment of solution.
             Format should just be two columns - Sequence ID in the first, classes in the second.